 The trial ended 11 months after their initial arrests, and all but Bernstein and Goldberg were sentenced to life imprisonment on Robbin Island.
 Goldberg was sentenced to life imprisonment in Pretoria, and Bernstein was freed (later to be rearrested).
 Mandela and other leading ANC members have since been moved to Pollsmoor Prison outside Capetown, where they share a cell.
 At present Mandela remains in prison.

 SOURCES:

+Mandela, Nelson.
 The Struggle is My Life.
-International Mandela, Nelson.
-Defense and Aid Fund for Southern Africa.
-London, December 1978 of Torture In South
+International Defense and Aid Fund for Southern Africa.
+London, December 1978 woral ice

 South African Studies, No. 4.
 Nelson Mandela Speaks.
 Publicity and Information Bureau, ANC, 1970.